Hugo Strange: Post-Crisis

-It is possible that the events of Doug Moench and Paul Gulacy's "Prey" storyline take place at this point.
 Partly due to Strange's appearances on TV claiming to understand Batman's motives, Captain James Gordon is ordered to assemble a task force to apprehend the vigilante, with Strange assisting him as a consultant to deduce Batman's secret identity.
 As the task force's investigation progresses, Strange grows increasingly maniacal in his obsession with Batman, going so far as expressing a desire to become Batman and dressing up in a replica Batsuit.
 To that end, Strange attempts to kill the Caped Crusader.
 However, Strange repeatedly underestimates the level of physical conditioning that is needed to be Batman.
 Strange also diagnoses Batman with various mental illnesses, such as explaining Batman's use of a costume as symptomatic of dissociative identity disorder, whereas Gordon more accurately explains the Batsuit's intended purpose as scaring criminals.
-Strange eventually concludes that Bruce Wayne is most likely Batman, brainwashes the task force's commander to impersonate Batman to turn the public against him and sends him to kidnap the Mayor's daughter while dressed as the Dark Knight.
+Strange concludes that Bruce Wayne is most likely Batman, brainwashes the task force's commander to impersonate Batman to turn the public against him and sends him to kidnap the Mayor's daughter while dressed as Batman.
 Despite Strange's attempt to psychologically "break" Batman by creating recordings and setting up mannequins of Thomas and Martha Wayne blaming Bruce for their deaths, using Wayne Manor to enhance his illusions, Bruce is able to collect himself and focus in the Batcave.
 The following day, he confronts Strange and tricks him into doubting his own hypothesis about Batman's secret identity, claiming that his parents are alive and living in Paraguay.
 Strange is ultimately exposed and shot by the task force when he attempts to escape, before falling into a river and being presumed dead.